HyperKids/hosa-hours-autoinput/README.md

 1. Open Command Prompt (Windows) or Terminal (OS X) and navigate to the hosa-hours-autoinput-master folder you downloaded and extracted earlier
    1. Ensure you are in the same directory as the hosaauto1.js file.
 To change directories, type in "cd " followed by the directory it's stored in.
 For example, "cd C:\Users\HOSA\Desktop\hosa-bj-auto" would go to the hosa-bj-auto folder on the desktop.

+1. Once you're in the right directory, type "npm i googleapis@27"

 1. In the Command Prompt (or Terminal), type "node hosaauto1.js"

 1. Follow the directions as presented until it spits out an error and quits